steelbrain/babel-cli/README.md

 ### Usage

 ```
-Usage: cli [options] <source directory>
+Usage: sb-babel-cli [options] <source directory>

 A smarter babel-cli

 Options:
   -V, --version                        output the version number
   -w, --watch                          Watch files for changes
-  --root <directory>                  Root directory for compilation; where presets and CLI config is resolved from
-                                      (defaults to cwd)
+  --root <directory>                   Root directory for compilation; where presets and CLI config is resolved from (defaults to cwd)
   --cache-directory <directory>        Directory to store the cache ".sb-babel-cli" (defaults to homedir)
-  --ignored <globs>                   Ignored files and directories that match the given anymatch globs
+  --ignored <glob>                     Ignored files and directories that match the given glob (You can specify --ignored <glob> multiple times)
-  --ignored-for-restart <globs>       Files and directories that match the given anymatch globs are transpiled, but do not cause restart
+  --ignored-for-restart <glob>         These files are transpiled, but do not cause restart (You can specify --ignored-for-restart <glob> multiple times)
   --source-maps [true|false|inline]    Generate source maps for transpiled files
-  --reset-cache                       Retranspile all files ignoring cache
+  --reset-cache                        Re-transpile all files ignoring cache
   --keep-extra-files                   Do NOT delete extra files in the output directory
   -o, --output-directory <directory>   Output directory to write transpiled files to
   --output-file-extension <extension>  Output file extension (defaults to .js)
   -x, --execute <entryFile>            Relative path of file to execute (only supported in watcher mode)
   --execute-delay <delay>              Delay in ms in between restarts of executed file (defaults to 1000ms)
   --extensions <exts>                  Comma separated extensions to process through the CLI (defaults to .js)
   --no-load-config                     Disables loading of "sb-config-file" from package.json (in --root)
   --print-config                       Print the config being used (for debugging only)
   --silent                             Disable log outputs
   --debug-port <arg>                   Passthrough arg for Node.js runtime for programs executed through -x
   --inspect-port <arg>                 Passthrough arg for Node.js runtime for programs executed through -x
   --inspect                            Passthrough arg for Node.js runtime for programs executed through -x
   --inspect-brk                        Passthrough arg for Node.js runtime for programs executed through -x
   --inspect-publish-uid <arg>          Passthrough arg for Node.js runtime for programs executed through -x
   --enable-source-maps                 Passthrough arg for Node.js runtime for programs executed through -x
   -h, --help                           display help for command

 Arguments after -- will be passed as-are to programs executed through -x
 ```